siriusctrl/COMP90024-CCC-notes/README.md

     - Modules set uo with main libraries installed
 - > [sample Q5] D) Explain what users can do to optimize their throughput (use) of the Edward cluster.
 [2]
     - wall time choices (minimal necessary)
-        - If large, then job might be queued in a longer time it actually needs
+        - If too large, then the job might be queued in a longer time it actually needs
+        - If too small, then the job might be terminated before it finishes
     - avoid demanding large scale resource
     - Load right modules
     - benchmark small data then scale up to appropriate large value